University of Washington

 In the News:

-Jane M. Simoni, Ph.D. is a clinical psychologist and a Professor in the Department of Psychology at the University of Washington in Seattle.
-Co-Director of the Program on Global Mental Health, she is active in the UW CFAR’s Socio-behavioral and Prevention Research Core and is the Associate Director of its Substance Use Working Group.
-She co-chairs HANC’s Behavioral Science Consultative Group.
+Jane M. Simoni, Ph.D. is a clinical psychologist and a Professor and Director of Clinical Training in the Department of Psychology at the University of Washington in Seattle.
+She directs the Behavioral Science Core of the UW/Fred Hutch CFAR, where is the senior advisor to the eHealth Scientific Working Group.
 Her research has focused on behavioral aspects of HIV treatment, with NIMH-funded intervention studies in New York City, Seattle, the U.S.-Mexico border, China, and Kenya.
 The Chinese government has recognized her with a “High-End Foreign Expert” Award for 20015-2018.
-She has over 170 publications, and two of her medication adherence intervention strategies (peer support and electronic reminders) are included among those with “Good Evidence” in the CDC’s DEBI program for adherence interventions.
+She has over 200 publications, and two of her medication adherence intervention strategies (peer support and electronic reminders) are included among those with “Good Evidence” in the CDC’s DEBI program for adherence interventions.
 Her collaborations include HIV treatment and other behavioral studies in the U.S. as well as Kenya, Rwanda, and South Africa.
 Formerly funded by a K24 award from NIMH, she is an active mentor of doctoral students and early career scientists, serving as primary mentor on several NRSA pre-doctoral and K series awards.
 Her current work aims to employ computer technology to enhance intervention impact and dissemination.